 2018-2019 Graduate Bulletin [ARCHIVED CATALOG]

-This master's degree program is available fully online, on the Hattiesburg campus, or a combination of online and traditional courses.
+This master's degree program is available fully online via Internet.

 Laboratories, Field Experiences, Internships, Practica

 KIN 696 - Practicum offers the student the opportunity to apply classroom knowledge in the actual work environment under the tutelage of an athletic administrator, coach or sport professional.
 Each semester hour of academic credit requires a minimum of 50 clock hours of on-the-job training and is performed under the framework of a contract mutually agreed upon by the student, faculty supervisor, and agency personnel.

 A previous record of academic study or previous experience in coaching is highly recommended for those interested in master coaching preparation.

 A comprehensive exam is required for all master's students and must be passed before proceeding to graduation.
 A 3.0 GPA is required for graduation.